DSSGOVAUS/dss_betamessage_d/README.md

-# DSS Beta Message (Drupal 8 module)
+# DSS Beta Message (Drupal module)

-Display a customisable Beta message on your website.
+Display a customisable message across the top of your website.

-For Aus Government: review the [DTA Guides around the Beta stage](https://guides.service.gov.au/topics/service-design-delivery-process/beta-stage/)